matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### Extending the set of slots that belong to a user

 In the original EIP, the `validateTransaction` step of the AA allows the account to read only the storage slots of its own.
-However, there are slots that *semantically* belong to that user, but actually located on another contract’s addresses.
+However, there are slots that *semantically* belong to that user but are actually located on another contract’s addresses.
 A notable example is `ERC20` balance.

 This limitation provides DDoS safety by ensuring that the slots used for validation by various accounts *do not overlap*, so there is no need for them to *actually* belong to the account’s storage.